kreier/benchmark/README.md

 ## Dhrystone

 Not Whether it can perform, just dry integer operations lead to the [Dhrystone benchmark](https://en.wikipedia.org/wiki/Dhrystone) in 1984.
 Gave it a try as well.

+## Memtest 86+

+The data gives some inside to the architechture of the CPU and the speed of the connected memory.

+## 3Dmark

+Testing the speed of a 3D graphics card is inherent to its purpose of presenting a smooth image for the user.
+The benchmark from 1999 still runs on modern hardware.
+I longed for years to eventually have the hardware just to see the benchmark without stutter.
+Instead of investing in expensive hardware I relied on Moore's law and endurance payed off!

+## Crystaldisk and hdtune

+...

+## Webbrowser

+The benchmarks drove the innovation in browser development significantly, but became obsolete quite fast as well.
+Notable examples are Browermark 2.0, Basemark Web 3.0, peacekeeper, octane, sunspider, kraken, Jetstream and Speedometer.